 Your company’s disciplinary procedure should be clearly laid out either in your employment contracts or in your company handbook.

 Having a well-defined disciplinary procedure is really important for any small business.
 If you ever need to let someone go because of a disciplinary issue but the process was badly handled or poorly communicated, then you’re left open to an employment tribunal where the employee could for unfair dismissal.

-Setting out a proper disciplinary process in your company handbook (and then sticking to it) helps keep you on the right side of the UK's employment law.
+Setting out a proper disciplinary policy in your company handbook (and then sticking to it) helps keep you on the right side of the UK's employment law.